DTJF/fbdoc/src/doc/Options.md

 |        Run Modi | all                  |
 |        Emitters | all                  |

-This option makes fb-doc to follow the source code tree.
+This option makes \Proj to follow the source code tree.
 That is, all
-\#`INCLUDE` statements will be evaluated and fb-doc operates on this files as if they were specified as input files on the command line.
+\#`INCLUDE` statements will be evaluated and \Proj operates on this files as if they were specified as input files on the command line.

 \note This only works with files in the source code tree.
 Standard
-      header files (ie like `"crt/string.bi"`) wont be found since fb-doc doesn't know the standard FreeBASIC include path.
+      header files (ie like `"crt/string.bi"`) wont be found since
+      \Proj doesn't know the standard FreeBASIC include path.
 \note For this option to work the emitter must provide a handler for
       \ref EmitterIF::Incl_() in which the parsing of the new files get started.
 Not all emitters do support this.